Quantum Magnetism in Minerals: Kagome systems

-The jarosite family of minerals with the general formula $A$Fe$_3$(SO$_4$)$_2$(OH)$_6$ (with $A$ being an alkali metal) are model kagom\'e antiferromagnets with the classical spin $S=5/2$ \cite{MendelsWills11}.
+The jarosite family of minerals with the general formula $A$Fe$_3$(SO$_4$)$_2$(OH)$_6$ (with $A$ being an alkali metal) are model kagome antiferromagnets with the classical spin $S=5/2$ \cite{MendelsWills11}.
 Their Cr and V analogues with $S=3/2$ and $S=1$, respectively, are also well known \cite{TownsendLongworth86, NishiyamaMorimoto01, Wills01, KatoaHoria03, OkutaHara11, OkuboNakata17}.
-In the naturally occurring iron jarosites, long-range N\'eel magnetic order is induced by the DMI that are allowed by the low symmetry of the kagom\'e lattice, according to the classical Monte-Carlo simulations \cite{ElhajalCanals02, BallouCanals03, GroholNocera03}.
-These interactions, in turn, consist of two components: $D_z$ that is orthogonal to the kagom\'e plane and $D_p$ in the kagom\'e plane, perpen\-dicular to the NN bonds.
+In the naturally occurring iron jarosites, long-range N\'eel magnetic order is induced by the DMI that is allowed by the low symmetry of the kagome lattice, according to the classical Monte-Carlo simulations \cite{ElhajalCanals02, BallouCanals03, GroholNocera03}.
+These interactions, in turn, consist of two components: $D_z$ that is orthogonal to the kagome plane and $D_p$ in the kagome plane, perpen\-dicular to the NN bonds.
 Their ratios to the AFM exchange coupling $J$ between the NN spins, $D_z/J$ and $D_p/J$, parameterize the magnetic phase diagram of jarosites (Fig.\,\ref{Fig:Jarosites}).
 For $D_p=0$, the coplanar NVC and PVC magnetic structures are stabilized for \mbox{$D_z<0$} and \mbox{$D_z>0$}, respectively.
-For finite values of $D_p$, the NVC

-structure remains coplanar, whereas the PVC structure develops an out-of-plane magnetization component and becomes weakly ferromagnetic within each layer \cite{BallouCanals03}, with the angle $\eta$ between the moments and the kagom\'e plane given by $\tan(2\eta)=2D_p/(\sqrt3J+D_z)$, as illustrated in Fig.~\ref{Fig:JarositeStructure}\,(a).
+For finite values of $D_p$, the NVC structure remains coplanar, whereas the PVC structure develops an out-of-plane magnetization component and becomes weakly ferromagnetic within each layer \cite{BallouCanals03}, with the angle $\eta$ between the moments and the kagome plane given by $\tan(2\eta)=2D_p/(\sqrt3J+D_z)$, as illustrated in Fig.~\ref{Fig:JarositeStructure}\,(a).
 The canted components of the magnetic moments are then stacked antiparallel to give a zero net moment in the bulk magnetic structure \cite{NishiyamaMorimoto01, BuurmaHandayani12}.
+According to recent calculations, this noncoplanar magnetic order supports topological magnon bands that should give rise to a finite magnon thermal Hall conductivity that can be tuned continuously by magnetic field \cite{LaurellFiete18}.